Vj-r12/Monthly_Expenses_Analysis_Dashboard/README.md

 # Monthly_Expenses_Analysis_Dashboard

-In this innovative project, we've engineered a Monthly Expenses Analysis Dashboard utilizing the robust capabilities of Power BI.
-Dive into our financial data with ease, gaining valuable insights and empowering smarter financial decisions.
-Welcome to a new era of intuitive expense analysis
+In this groundbreaking project, we have developed a Monthly Expenses Analysis Dashboard harnessing the advanced features of Power BI.
+Delve into our financial data effortlessly, extracting valuable insights and enabling wiser financial choices.
+Step into an era of intuitive expense analysis that revolutionizes the way we understand our finances.

-About The Project :
+About The Project:

-In this Monthly Expenses Analysis Dashboard, we meticulously analyzed our financial data spanning from October 2022 to April 2023.
-By collecting detailed information from our bank statements, we exported, transformed, and meticulously analyzed the data before crafting this insightful dashboard.
-Discover the highest expenses by category and gain a comprehensive overview of our monthly expenditures.
-This analysis not only sheds light on individual monthly expenses but also provides a comprehensive view of our financial journey over the seven-month period.
+Within this Monthly Expenses Analysis Dashboard, we conducted a meticulous examination of our financial data spanning from October 2022 to April 2023.
+We meticulously gathered detailed information from our bank statements, exporting, transforming, and comprehensively analyzing the data before creating this enlightening dashboard.
+Explore the highest expenses categorized by type and obtain a thorough overview of our monthly expenditures.
+This analysis not only illuminates individual monthly expenses but also offers a comprehensive perspective on our financial journey over the seven-month period.

-Tools I Used :
+Tools Utilized:
-1) Excel
+▪️ Excel
-2) SQL
+▪️ SQL
-3) Power BI
+▪️ Power BI